kesac/Syllabore/README.md

 # Syllabore
-Syllabore is a fantasy name generator and class library.
-Syllabore does not use lists of pre-made names.
+Syllabore is a fantasy name generator and class library, and **does not use pre-made lists of names**.

 Name generation is accomplished by generating syllables from vowel-consonant pools and sequencing them into names.